 The tipping point at which owning a home becomes more financially viable than renting is 5.6 years.
-It fits with the “five-year rule,” but at this point, you’re probably only breaking even.
-Also, a true break-even point isn’t merely what you originally paid for the home.
+It fits with the “five-year rule,” but you’re probably only breaking even.
+Also, an actual break-even point isn’t merely what you originally paid for the home.
 It also includes the costs associated with buying and owning, the closing costs when you sell, and the listing agent’s commission.
-Because every neighborhood and building is different, you’ll need to break the numbers down to see what your true break-even point is.
+Because every neighborhood and building is different, you’ll need to break the numbers down to see your true break-even point.
 Then decide how much longer to wait to make a decent profit.
 Start by:

-- Adding up the total costs of your home purchase – original purchase price plus closing costs.
+- Add up the total home purchase costs – original purchase price plus closing costs.

-- Calculate the costs of owning your home – maintenance, repairs, and any renovations.
+- Calculate the costs of owning your home – maintenance, repairs, and renovations.

 - Figure out the costs of selling your home – commission for both agents, sales taxes, and attorney fees.